William R. Bromme

 William Bromme, a pianist and choral conductor, taught at four academies and at Southwestern Adventist College during his career.
 In those years, he directed choral and instrumental ensembles, taught music theory and conducting, and chaired music departments on both the college and academy level.

 Bromme began studying piano when he was four and continued lessons into his teenage years.
-He attended church school through grade nine, attended high school for two years, and then transferred to Maplewood Academy for his senior year.
+He attended church school through ninth grade, attended high school for two years, and then transferred to Maplewood Academy for his senior year.
 While at MWA, he resumed piano lessons and played frequently for vespers and other programs.

 After graduating from academy in 1954, he enrolled at the University of Minnesota as a math major.
 At the end of two years, he had second thoughts about math as a major and, having completed a minor in math, enrolled as a music major at Union College.

 Bromme studied piano with Neil Tilkens and Eleanor Attarian and completed all course work for a B.S. in music education in three years.
-He taught music, algebra, and geometry at Enterprise Academy in Kansas during the 1959-1960 school year, returning to UC in the summer of 1960 to play his senior recital and graduate.
+He married Joan Doris Fredrickson, a registered nurse, on August 16, 1959, and they were hired to work at Enterprise Academy in Kansas, beginning that fall.
+He taught music, algebra, and geometry at EA for five years.
+He returned to UC in the summer of 1960 to play his senior recital and graduate.

-He taught at EA for four more years and then went to Campion Academy in Colorado, when an unexpected opening in keyboard developed.
-Bromme taught lessons twice a week to as many as 75 students in his two years there.
+They went to Campion Academy in Colorado in 1964, when an unexpected position in keyboard opened.
+He taught lessons twice a week to as many as 75 students in his two years there.
 While at CA, he completed a master's degree in 1966 at Andrews University, studying piano with Blythe Owen and organ with Warren Becker.
-He spent the last summer of the program in Austria, where he studied with Norman Shetler.
+He spent the last summer of his study in Austria, where he studied with Norman Shetler.

 Although the adjustment to teaching at that level was initially difficult, by the end of his first year at EA, he began to enjoy working again with high school students.
 Following two years at EA, he accepted a position at Highland View Academy in Maryland, where he taught music and math for the next twelve years, an experience he thoroughly enjoyed.
 After retiring from teaching in 1999, having taught for forty years, he did data processing for an Adventist Home Health office in Virginia before fully retiring in 2000.